 4) Water Timer

-You may enjoy gardening and know you will get out there to water yourself but, let’s face it, life happens and we may not water at the ideal time.
+You enjoy gardening and plan to get out and water your plants yourself but, let’s face it, life happens and you may not have time to water at the ideal time.
 Setting up a water timer will give your garden a refreshing drink right when it needs it!

 When your garden is young, you will want to water every day.
 Once your plants are established, two or three times a week is sufficient and will encourage a strong root system.